A TEXAS LAW FIRM with a NATIONAL REPUTATION for RELENTLESSLY PURSUING JUSTICE.

 If you believe you may have sustained an injury due to a recalled Philips sleep-apnea device, you may be entitled to compensation.
 Contact one of our attorneys immediately to evaluate your potential case.

-Please call for a free initial consultation.
+At HMG, our personal injury lawyers have been helping victims of personal injury since 1986.
+We know how to fight for you.
+Call us at 1-800-334-3298 or fill out our contact form for a free consultation.
 If we take your case, we will work on a Contingent Fee basis, which means you don’t pay us unless we win.